timknight/middleman-ethos/README.markdown

 # Middleman Ethos

-A  prototyping framework for Middleman in early development.
-Currently using Bootstrap 3 and jQuery, but this might change.
+A  prototyping framework for Middleman in active development.
+Currently using Bootstrap 3 and jQuery, but this will likely change.

+## Key Features

+* Basic homepage template and navigation system
+* Contact Us form template with thank you page
+* Environment-based project configuration
+* SassDoc support
+* Prototype transactional emails with `send_email()` helper and mailcatcher

 ## Installation